I just completed my order. What happens next?

 Each frame is custom-made and the frame and all materials will be crafted specifically for your piece.
 We wanted to keep things simple for you and therefore all that we need to know for you to place an order is a close estimate of your print size.
 We carefully examine and measure each piece as it arrives.
 If you made a mistake, we will contact you right away and sort out any issues.

-What if my print is just a tad larger than one of the sizes, must I pick the larger size?
+If my print is just a tad larger than one of the sizes, must I pick the larger size?

 Yes, your piece must fit entirely within the size that you select.